 Here’s the catch: A security program may have 5, 10, 20, or more active threat cases to monitor at any given time.
 How does one allocate resources to track active threat cases, and by what systematic process are active cases reassessed?
-Finding a platform that surfaces alerts, according to level of priority, is one way to help.
+Finding a protective intelligence platform that surfaces alerts, according to level of priority, is one way to help.
 (Check out the questions around case management within 10 Challenges Undermining Your Protective Intelligence Program.)
-It is an example of how technology has freed up space for security teams to be the eyes and ears of the company, versus being buried in data.
+It is an example of how technology has freed up space for security teams to be the eyes and ears of the company, providing intelligent security protection versus being buried in data.

 For protective intelligence teams, monitoring and reassessment are an ongoing process.
 Monitoring, also referred to as threat tracking, can take many forms — from social media, to physical surveillance, to third-party monitoring programs.
 Many times there is no clear-cut indicator for when a particular threat case can be put to rest.
-It will depend on the judgement of those who know best — security intelligence analysts and leaders.
+It will depend on the judgment of those who know best — protective intelligence analysts and leaders.

 For a deeper look into how security teams can speak the same language when it comes to protective intelligence and threat assessment investigations, download our whitepaper: The Protector’s Guide to Establishing an Intelligence Baseline.